rentes/design_patterns_in_ruby/README.md

 Go inside any directory to see the code samples and to learn more about the design pattern.

-All sources are tested against Ruby 2.
-[RuboCop](https://github.com/bbatsov/rubocop) compliant.
+All sources support Ruby MRI 2.0, 2.1, 2.2.
+[RuboCop](https://github.com/bbatsov/rubocop) zero offenses code.